Alhambra cupola

-The Alhambra Cupola was commissioned under Muhammed III for the Palacio del Partal (also referred to as Partal) in Granada, Spain during the 14th century.
-The dome is constructed of intricately carved wood brimming with motifs of Kufic inscriptions, geometric patterns, and honeycomb-vaulted muqarnas.
-In the late nineteenth century, German banker Arthur von Gwinner purchased Palacio del Partal and dismantled the cupola to bring it back to Germany where it now resides in the Berlin Museum of Islamic Art.
-The cupola now resides in the Museum of Islamic Art History in Berlin where people from around the world can learn about the history of the piece through its changed possession.
+The Alhambra cupola was commissioned under the Nasrid ruler Muhammad III for the Partal Palace, a part of the Alhambra complex in Granada, Spain.
+The dome is constructed of wood carved with Kufic Arabic inscriptions, geometric motifs, and muqarnas (honeycomb vaulting).
+In the late nineteenth century, German banker Arthur von Gwinner purchased the Partal Palace and dismantled the cupola to bring it back to Germany, where it now resides in the Berlin Museum of Islamic Art.